Glossary

 England and Wales, and Northern Ireland

-Includes any highway and any public bridge, road, lane, footpath, square, court, alley or passageway, whether this is a main road or route or not.
+Includes any highway, public bridge, road, lane, footpath, square, court, alley or passageway, whether or not this is a main road or route.

 Scotland